 An uptick just before the TCA can be put down to extra stocking up and changes in the Covid position.
 What is evident beyond this is the sudden and lasting 30% drop in the variety of trade, the volume of trading relationships.

-That small business proved less able to cope with change and unwanted cost is not a surprise, although the timing is unfortunate.
+That small business proved less able to cope with change and unwanted cost, or chose not to, is not a surprise.
+The timing was however unfortunate.

 Global Change

-Whilst UK business is being encouraged to look at the wider world for trade opportunities, the UN and speakers at the Davos conference are warning that the era of globalisation risks going into reverse.
+Whilst UK business is being encouraged to look at the wider world for trade opportunities, the UN and speakers at major economic conferences are warning that the era of globalisation risks going into reverse.

 Our local market is of course Europe, which is no longer an open market.
 We have gone against a global trend, yet can to an extent reverse the process.